UBC-MDS/mathdistops/README.md

 ## Functions
 - pexp(q=None, rate=1, graph=True): Represents the Cumulative Distribution Function of the exponential distribution characterized by a given parameter `rate`.
 The function calculates the cumulative probability for a given quantile `q` and can plot the corresponding distribution.

-- qexp(p, rate=1, graph=True): Quantile Function of an exponential distribution, characterized by a given rate parameter `rate`.
+- qexp(p=0.5, rate=1, graph=True): Quantile Function of an exponential distribution, characterized by a given rate parameter `rate`.
 The function calculates the quantile corresponding to given cumulative probability `p` in an exponential distribution.
 Optionally, it can also generate and return a visualization of the distribution.

-- pnorm(x, mean=0, std_dev=1, graph=True): Cumulative Distribution Function of the normal distribution with specified mean and standard deviation.
+- pnorm(q=None, mean = 0, std_dev =1, graph = True): Cumulative Distribution Function of the normal distribution with specified mean and standard deviation.
 It will return the cumulative probability up to the given value `x`.
 Optionally, it can generate and return a visualization of the distribution.

 - qnorm(p, mean=0, std_dev=1, graph=True): Calculates the quantile (Inverse Cumulative Distribution Function) corresponding to a specified cumulative probability `p` of the normal distribution with specified mean and standard deviation.
 Optionally, it can also generate and return a visualization of the distribution.